 A Special Treat from Jenni Field of Pastry Chef Online: She is fearless in the kitchen!

 We are pleased as punch that Jenni accepted our invitation to contribute a recipe to Mediterranean Living.
 We love that she is so experimental in the kitchen, spending lots of time re-working her recipes to create next level creations.
-Everything she makes is drool-worthy and this recipe for Bucatini Pie is no exception.
+Everything she makes is drool-worthy and this Bucatini recipe is no exception.
 This is comfort food at its finest!
 Here is what Jenni had to share about her recipe:

 When I think of eating according to the Mediterranean Diet, I think about loads of fresh, vibrant vegetables, maybe some lovely seafood, and a generous amount of yellow-green, extra virgin olive oil.
 I am completely happy to eat that way when it is spring and summer, when the sometimes oppressively hot weather begs minimal cooking and lighter fare.
 I have a confession to make, though.
 While I am strolling down the aisles of my local farmer’s market and being lured in by a bright crayon box full of color, I secretly long for platefuls of comfort food.